masonhuemmer/platform/README.md

 Main commands:

-  preview    Builds and approves a generated plan in Terraform Cloud
+  preview        Used for managing Ephemeral infrastructure tailscale      Used for managing Tailscale (tailscale.com) azuredevops    Used for managing Azure DevOps (dev.azure.com) config         Used for managing Configuration centrally hosted in the Cloud

 Global options (use these before the subcommand, if any):